randomessence/jqueryUIloginphpbb3mod/readme.md

 ![alt text](https://raw.github.com/randomessence/jqueryUIloginphpbb3mod/master/contrib/examples/form.png)

-This is a html form styled by jQueryUI.
-It has potential.
+This is a html form styled by jQueryUI. **It has potential**.

+So in terms of phpbb 3 edits, the mod is minor.
+What is does is add the potential to many things such as:

+**Style :** many things can be styled and managed using the exisisting Framework. make us of the icon sets, ccs and range of the many themes available.

+**Create :** Make use of the many plugins and widgets that jqueryUI comes bundled with.
+An example of this is the accordian spoiler bbcode i have already created. simple javascript snippets can be made to do some cool stuff.

 ##Addons